connervieira/Predator/docs/CONFIGURE.md

             - `behavior`
                 - `method` determines the method by which GPIO events will be monitored, and can only be set to the following values:
                     - `gpio_local` uses the `gpiozero` package to monitor GPIO pins connected to the host device.
+                    - `gpio_module` uses an external FT232H via `blinka` to monitor GPIO pins.
+                        - When this method is selected, pin numbers specified in the Predator configuration file refer to the "C" pins on the FT232 board.
+For example, using pin "3" in the configuration file will use pin "C3" on the board.
                     - `gpio_remote` uses the `socket` package to receive GPIO events from an external device, running GPIOZero.
+                - `invert` determines whether GPIO inputs will be inverted (true becomes false, false becomes true)
                 - `gpio_local` contains options for configuring local GPIO behavior.
                 - `gpio_remote` contains options for configuring remote GPIO behavior.
             - `actions`